gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Deleting an application**

 You can delete an OpenShift Enterprise application by executing the *rhc app delete* command.
 This command deletes your application and all of its data on the OpenShift Enterprise server but leaves your local directory intact.
-This operation can not be undone so use it with caution.
+This operation can not be undone, so use it with caution.

 	$ rhc app delete someAppToDelete